Business Analytics: what they are and how they help a business

 They take into account various factors and suggest possible alternatives.
 Something particularly useful when a business makes data-driven decisions.

-Continuing our previous example, the company needs to decide what to do based on seasonal demand.
+Continuing our previous example, the company must decide what to do based on seasonal demand.
 It can for example increase its advertisements, change the product slightly or anything else based on the data available to it.

-So it becomes clear that Business Analytics is not only something helpful, but now necessary for businesses and professionals if they want it:
+So it becomes clear that it is not only something helpful, but now necessary for businesses and professionals if they want to:

 In a few words